gbayer-1/AZMLND_Capstone_Project/README.md

-# Machine Learning Engineer with Microsoft Azure: Capstone Project: <br> :heart: Predicting Heart Failure :broken_heart:
+# Machine Learning Engineer with Microsoft Azure Capstone Project: <br> :heart: Predicting Heart Failure :broken_heart:

 In this project I want to train a machine learning model to help doctors diagnose patients with heart diseases while using only a small set of diagnostic data.
 For this I'm using the free heart-failure-prediction dataset from [kaggle.com](http://www.kaggle.com/) (see section [Dataset](#dataset)).
 I'm using two approaches to train a model: On the one hand I use the automated machine learning feature from Azure called AutoML (see section [Automated ML](#automated-ml)), which trains many different model types on the dataset.
 On the other hand I use the AzureML HyperDrive package to automatically tune hyperparameters of a RandomForestClassifier model (see section [Hyperparameter Tuning](#hyperparameter-tuning)).
 I then deploy the best model to a WebService and interact with it (see section [Model Deployment](#model-deployment)).
 Additionally I'm giving a short excursion on how to convert the model into the `onnx` framework and on how to monitor the deployed endpoint using logging (see section [Standout Suggestions](#standout-suggestions)).